Learn something new every day

 Construction procurement contracts are common, and they are usually issued when a seller is providing new works, refurbishment, or maintenance project services to a buyer.
 These agreements can be more complicated than other types of procurement agreements, so given the complex nature of these contracts, buyers and sellers may require the services of an attorney who specializes in construction law.

-The Norwegian Agency for Public Management and e Government has made nine procurement contracts, which is available under the Creative Commons licence (free to use).
+The Norwegian Agency for Public Management and e Government has made nine procurement contracts, which is available under the Creative Commons license (free to use).
 All nine contracts are translated into English, and can be found at their web page.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!